kenho211/CoSHC/README.md

 # CoSHC: Code Search with Deep Hashing and Code Classification

 This repository contains the reimplementation of CoSHC (Code Search with Deep Hashing and Code Classification), a novel approach for accelerating code search as described in the paper "Accelerating Code Search with Deep Hashing and Code Classification".
-CoSHC improves upon bi-encoder models like CodeBERT by incorporating deep hashing and code classification techniques.

 ## Overview